colischeng/Transcript-App/README.md

 ## Instructions for Grader

-- You can generate the first required event of adding a course to the transcript by entering the appropriate information in the "Add a Course" panel and clicking the button "Add a Course"
+- You can generate the first required event of adding a course to the transcript by entering the appropriate information in the "Add a Course" fields and clicking the button "Add a Course"
 - You can generate the second required event of removing a course on the transcript by inputting an index within range and clicking the button "Remove Course"
 - You can trigger my audio component by clicking the "Adding a Course" button.
 The GUI should say the words